jakemeltzer333/Game-of-Thrones-for-Dummies/proposal.md

 # Game of Thrones For Dummies (or Cliffnotes.
-Still unsure which is more approrpiate branding)
+Still unsure which is more appropriate branding)

 ## What is Game of Thrones for Dummies?